 Ultimately, while competition is good, fact remains that Edge really wasn’t going anywhere.
 It never became the browser Microsoft wanted it to be, failed to be relevant, did nothing to shape the industry.Truth is, with Internet Explorer all set for retirement, Microsoft had little choice.

 Meet the new Microsoft Edge

 The new Microsoft Edge is more than just another Chromium clone.
 The browsing experience may be exactly the same as in Chrome, but there is a layer of Microsoft on top of it.
 And that is what sets it apart from other choices — particularly for users entrenched in the Windows ecosystem.

 We have put together an image gallery of this new Microsoft Edge in all its glory:

 As you can see, a lot of the design language and UI elements like icons have remained how they were before.
 This familiarity is important for the current users of the browser.
 At the same time, this new Edge also shares some similarity with Google Chrome.

 How to download the new Edge browser?

-What to expect from this new Edge?
+What are the features of this new Edge?

-A lot.
 This Chromium-based Edge browser appears to be exactly what so many users expected Microsoft to deliver.
 That is, a competent application that has more or less the same functionality as rivals, but with some unique features of its own.

 - Core strengths: There are some things that Microsoft is already committed to with Edge, things like better battery life and support for touch.
 Features like these will continue to be the differentiating factor for this new breed of the Edge browser too.